nopaixx/MaketsGA/README.md

 We send 2000 input variables this is (25 backbars * 5 symbols * 10 max slots orders )* 2 lots and profits.
 After apply weigth calculation sytem can perform 40 ouputs operations at once this is 8 operation * 5 symbols.

-In summary out genetic algorithm need perform optimization of 74.200 parameters this is (2000 * 35)+(35 * 35)+(35 * 35)+(35 * 50)
+In summary our genetic algorithm need perform optimization of 74.200 parameters this is (2000 * 35)+(35 * 35)+(35 * 35)+(35 * 50)

 # GA_Manager.mq5
-This library is implement a genetic algorhitm to evolve each population.
+This library implement a genetic algorhitm to evolve each population.
 And we deploy a full conected network with 2000 inputs 3 hidden layers with 35 neurons each with 40 outputs

 ```
 //all symbols abailable to trade we try to discober complex system with all symbols together